chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 - **rank_p_optimisation_Demethylation_GSEAWeb_... .R**: Input generation for the minimization of the adjusted p-value of gene set **Demethylation** (optimization goal 2)
 - - **rank_p_optimisation_tCell_GSEAWeb_... .R**: Input generation for the minimization of the adjusted p-value of gene set t Cell mediated immunity.

+The input data generated from each of the scripts is stored in folder `Results/Intermediate_results/GSEA_Web/...Raw`.
+These inputs require further processing according to (https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats).

+#### Inspect documentation of the results (folder `R/Functions/Intermediate_results/GSEA_Web`)

 The documentation for GSEA is structured by both gene expression data sets (folders **Pickrell** and **Bottomly**).
 Within each folder, you will find a folder
 - **n_DEGS**: Contains data and documentation for the maximization of the number of differentially enriched gene sets